fthozdemir/static-tv-noise/README.md

 #### Level 3

-I could not figure it out performance issues of writing the json file, So that I add a button switch it out the logging on / off.
+I could not figure it out performance issues of writing the json file, so that I add a button switch it out the logging on / off.

 log file will be locate at the main directory of the app  as *logs.json*